twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **guidelines.dat** – Contains the guidelines used for `TGLYPHEDITFORM` and `TGUIDELINESFORM`.
 Created automatically when the user exits the program.
 * **kern_font.txt** – For old versions of FontCreator, stores the old `KERN` table data in each font whereas `font` is the font name.
 * **previewtext.dat** (version 5.0 & above) – Contains text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
-* **preview.txt** – Contains text strings used by the Preview toolbar in `TMAINFORMFONTCREATOR`.
+* **preview.txt** (version 4.5 & above) – Contains text strings used by the Preview toolbar in `TMAINFORMFONTCREATOR`.
 The dropdown list will appear empty if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Contains naming fields for multiple languages.
 * **TableOffsetOrderCFF.txt**, **TableOffsetOrder.dat** (old versions) or **TableOffsetOrder.txt** – Contains the supported tables in any font.
 All tables are moved to **Unsupported Tables** (`TFONTPROPERTIESFORM` in version 7.0 & above) or **Unsupported** (`TFONTTABLESFORM` in version 3.0 until 6.5) if these files are removed, making the font either invalid, unable to install or not work.
 * **tags.txt** (version 7.0 & above) – Controls the names of the five tags that can be assigned to each glyph.
 Defaults are named Important, Incomplete, Completed, Review and Workspace.